zeldaret/mm/docs/schedule_scripting_language.md

 Commands are the fundamental (and almost only) building block of this language.
 A schedule script must always have at least one command.
-It's undefined behaviour if script's control flow doesn't always lead to a return command.
+It's undefined behaviour if the script's control flow doesn't always lead to a return command.

-To see how the command's arguments work, please see the [corresponding section](#commands-arguments).
+To see how the command arguments work, please see the [corresponding section](#commands-arguments).

 Commands can be categorized in 4 major types: